 ATSDR reached four important conclusions in this report.
-These conclusions may change following Pueblo or other community input or availability of new environmental sampling data.
+These conclusions may change following availability of new environmental sampling data.

-Current radon or radiation exposures of most people living in villages near the site that have undergone assessment and abatement activities are not expected to cause harmful effects.
+Current radon or radiation exposures of most people living in villages near the site that have undergone assessment and abatement activities are not expected to cause harmful health effects.
 However, people could be at an increased risk of harmful health effects, including cancer, if their homes contain sources of radiation or radon that have not been fully assessed or if they do not use their abatement system as directed.
 We do not know whether past exposures might have harmed health.